oharsta/haproxy-spring-boot/README.md

 ```
 Go to http://localhost:8080/user and login with admin/secret.

 You can run `haproxy-api/bin/haproxy_socket.py` and play with the setting the weights.
-Refresh the browser to see thee result.
+Refresh the browser to see the results.

 To run the ansible playbook execute:
 ```